mrkkrp/markkarpov.com/post/haskell-pure-memoization.md

 …

-One should be conscious of this because there is nothing in the type of `memo` that indicates this subtlety.
+One should be conscious of this because there is nothing in the type of `memo` that indicates when and how it works.

 [haskell-wiki]: https://wiki.haskell.org/Memoization
 [MemoTrie]: https://hackage.haskell.org/package/MemoTrie